The relatively unknown secret behind what he calls “the first and real version of Tiramisu”

 “The traditional original.
 This is where it all began.”

-Speciality of Treviso.
 It wouldn’t surprise anyone.
 Le Beccherie bears a feeling of true, Italian culinary love that has tenderly marked the walls over many a year.
-The love this family has for the food they cook is nothing short of obvious – something I’m allowed a taste of later in the evening, when I’m invited to stay for dinner at this most famous restaurant in Treviso.
+The love this family has for the food they cook is nothing short of obvious.
+Something I’m allowed a taste of later in the evening, when I’m invited to stay for dinner at this most famous restaurant in Treviso.

 Carlo himself, who wants me to try out some of Treviso’s specialties, chooses the menu.
-Le Beccherie is more than tiramisu, something I quickly grasp as the entire local population seems to have chosen the same place to dine this Saturday evening.
+Le Beccherie is more than tiramisu, something I quickly grasp.
+The entire local population seems to have chosen the same place to dine this Saturday evening.
 As the time for dessert approaches, Carlo struts confidently over to my impeccably set table.

 “I think you’re one of the few here tonight that I will not have to ask about choice of ‘dolce’,” he laughs.

 Although Alba Campeol claims to be “la mamma” of the tiramisu of today, there are stories about the bittersweet dessert that stretch far back in time.
 Whether or not the tiramisu tasted the same three hundred years ago is difficult to prove, but it’s around this time the stories come alive – firstly in an attempt to impress a 17th century Grand Duke.